-Based on their guidance, we have cancelled all remaining programs and events effective through May 15, 2020 and closed the Arboretum Library, Gift Shop and Peacock Café.
-The tram service, walking tours, guided school tours and Santa Anita Depot Tours are suspended through May 15.
+Based on their guidance, we have cancelled all remaining programs and events until further notice and the Arboretum Library and Gift Shop are closed.
+The tram service, walking tours, guided school tours and Santa Anita Depot Tours are suspended until further notice.
 Please click here for more information.

 Circumstances may quickly change, but for now, our gardens and landscape will remain open.
 We are requesting that visitors observe these practices: